Trump impeachment inquiry: The short, medium and long story

 You may have heard this one before - a controversy involving a foreign power could threaten the future of the Trump presidency.

-Donald Trump is the subject of an impeachment inquiry over allegations that he improperly sought help from Ukraine to boost his chances of re-election.
+Donald Trump is facing impeachment over allegations that he improperly sought help from Ukraine to boost his chances of re-election.

 But the story is fast-moving and complex.
 Let's break it down.

 In July, he urged his Ukrainian counterpart to investigate one of the frontrunners to take him on in next year's presidential election.
-This matters because it is illegal to ask foreign entities for help in winning a US election.
+This matters, opposition Democrats say, because it is illegal to ask foreign entities for help in winning a US election.

 At the heart of this story is a complaint from an unknown whistleblower.

-In August, an anonymous intelligence official wrote a letter expressing concern over Mr Trump's 25 July call with the Ukrainian president.
+In August, an anonymous intelligence official wrote a letter expressing concern over President Trump's 25 July phone conversation with the Ukrainian president.

 They said they had an "urgent concern" that Mr Trump had used his office to "solicit interference from a foreign country" in the 2020 presidential election.